 Timetables are made available at enrolment.
-While every effort is made to make the timetables as student friendly as possible classes could be timetabled any time between 9am-6pm, Monday - Friday (9am -8pm at BIMM Institute London, BIMM Institute Brighton only).
-Classes may also be at different BIMM Institute buildings depending on lecturer and resource availability.
+While every effort is made to make the timetables as student friendly as possible classes could be timetabled any time between 9am-6pm, Monday - Friday.

 Years at BIMM Institute are divided into three terms.
 The academic year usually starts late September/early October and runs until the end of June.
 The resit period, where required, runs into July and sometimes August.